ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

     }

     /**
-     * Returns a collection containing threads that may be waiting to
-     * acquire.
-Because the actual set of threads may change
+     * Returns a collection containing threads that may be waiting to acquire.
+Because the actual set of threads
-     * dynamically while constructing this result, the returned
-     * collection is only a best-effort estimate.
-The elements of the
+     * may change dynamically while constructing this result, the returned collection is only a best-effort estimate.
-     * returned collection are in no particular order.
-This method is
+     * The elements of the returned collection are in no particular order.
+This method is designed to facilitate
-     * designed to facilitate construction of subclasses that provide
-     * more extensive monitoring facilities.
+     * construction of subclasses that provide more extensive monitoring facilities.
-     *
-     * @return the collection of threads
      */
     public final Collection<Thread> getQueuedThreads() {
         ArrayList<Thread> list = new ArrayList<Thread>();